nrl-ai/CustomChar/README.md

 - **Repository:** [https://github.com/vietanhdev/CustomChar](https://github.com/vietanhdev/CustomChar).
 - **Built With:** [GGML](https://github.com/ggerganov/ggml), [llama.cpp](https://github.com/ggerganov/llama.cpp) (LLM, with [LLaMA-v2](https://ai.meta.com/llama/)), [whisper.cpp](https://github.com/ggerganov/whisper.cpp) (speech recognition).

-Your customized AI characters on commodity hardware.
+Your customized AI characters - personal assistants on any hardware!
 This project aims to be a framework to enable the creation of AI characters that can be used in games, simulations, virtual assistants, and other applications without depending on specific platforms, cloud services, or specialized hardware.

 ![](docs/customchar.png)